ShahemNezamEddin/Dancing-together/README.md

 - As a user I want to understand the purpose of the site upon loading it.
 - As a user I want to easily be able to contact Dancing together for more information.
 - As a user I want to see information about the school.
-- As a user I want to know more about teachers and the ballet.
+- As a user I want to know more about teachers and ballet.
-- As a user I want to see some photos for the dancing classes.
+- As a user I want to see some photos for dancing classes.
 - As a user I want to connect with Dancing together on social media.